-\ This Indian had for some time set up for a preacher of morality among his people; but as his instructions had no influence, either on himself or his hearers, in changing their profligate conduct, the latter began to doubt whether his doctrines were true.
-Having afterwards himself visited Nain, heard the gospel and been present at a baptism, he was so overcome, that he burst into tears and exclaimed: "O God! have mercy upon me, and grant that the death of my Saviour may be made manifest unto me."
+his people; but as his instructions had no influence, either on himself or his hearers, in changing their profligate conduct, the latter began to doubt whether his doctrines were true.
+Having afterwards himself visited Nain, heard the gospel and been present at a baptism, he was so overcome, that he burst into tears and exclaimed: "O Godl have merey upon me, and grant that the death of my Saviour may be made manifest unto me."
 On his return he thus addressed his countrymen: "My dear people, I have told you many good things, and pointed out what I considered a good way; but I have now learnt, that it was not the right way.
-If we wish to be saved, we must look to that Saviour, whom the brethren preach."
-He was the first in Machwihilusing who was admitted to holy baptism, and by his profession and conduct evidenced that a real change had taken place in him.
+If we wish to be saved, we must look to that Saviour, whom the Brethren preach."
+He was the first in Machwihilusing that was admitted to holy baptism, and by his conduct and conversation evidenced that a real change had taken place in him.

-tian Indians finally resolved to take no part in the contest, any further than defending themselves against the savages.
-Under these circumstances the Indian brethren showed great faith and courage.
-One of them remarked: "Wicked people are as weak as worms in the sight of our Saviour: he can and will protect us, and cause fear to fall upon them."
-His words were verified on the very next day, being the 9th of October 1763; for, on that day, about fifty white men assembled on the opposite side of the Lecha, with a view to surprise NAIN in the night, and murder all the inhabitants.
+for, on that day about fifty white men assembled on the opposite side of the Lecha, with a view to surprise NAIN in the night, and murder all the inhabitants.
 But, a neighbouring friend representing in strong terms the danger and difficulty of such an attempt, the enemies abandoned their design and returned home.

-The same day on which NAIN was in such imminent danger, a party of Irish freebooters came to WECHQUE-TANK, intending to murder all the Indians there, whom they accused of being accomplices in a late murder committed in their colony.
+The same day, on which NAIN was in such imminent danger, a party of Irish freebooters came to WECHQUETANK, intending to murder all the Indians there, whom they accused of being accomplices in a late murder committed in their colony.
 No remonstrances of the missionary could restrain their fury, till he at length pacified them by presents, and by plentifully supplying them with meat and drink.
 Upon this they quietly quitted the settlement, not however, without repeating their threats to return and execute their barbarous design, unless the Indians would soon remove from that place.
-During the night all the men were upon the watch; several spies were observed lurking about the settlement, and a fire at some distance betrayed a neighbouring encampment.
-Our brethren, therefore, apprehended a sudden attack, which was probably prevented by violent rain, that fell during the night.
+During the succeeding night all the men were upon the watch, as several spies were lurking about the settlement, and a fire at some distance betrayed a neighbouring encampment.
+The Brethren, therefore, apprehended a sudden attack, which was probably prevented by violent rain. that fell during the night.

-It now became sufficiently evident, that it would be extreme temerity to postpone their flight any longer; especially as a messenger just then arrived from BETHLEHEM with the most pressing solicitations to the Indians to break up immediately, and retire to the settlement at NAZA-RETH\.
-While preparing for their departure, they were suddenly alarmed by the report of several musquets.
-The 14:
+It now became sufficiently evident, that it would be extreme temerity to postpone their flight any longer; especially as a messenger just then arrived from BETHLEHEM with the most pressing solicitations to the Indians to break up immediately, and retire to the settlement at NAZARETH.\ While preparing for their departure, they were suddenly alarmed by the report of several musquets.
+The Christian Indians, supposing that the savages had attacked the white people, resolved to go and defend them.
+But the missionary dissuaded them from this, exhorting them to stand by each other and expect deliverance from God.
+"Very true," replied one of them, "only don't you stand before me, but go behind, for I will be shot first."
+The party, from whom the attack was apprehended, suddenly marched off with the Indian war-hoop; and it was afterwards discovered, that the firing proceeded from a party of soldiers.

-\ Nazareth, like Bethlehem, was a colony of European brethren and sisters.
+\ Nazareth, like Bethlehem, was a colony of European brethren and sisters,